NoRedInk/noredink-ui/.github/pull_request_template.md

 - [ ] Component API follows standard patterns in noredink-ui
     - e.g., as a dev, I can conveniently add an `nriDescription`
     - and adding a new feature to the component will _not_ require major API changes to the component
-- [ ] If this is a new major version of the component, our team has stories created to upgrade all instances of the old component and delete the old version of the component.
+- [ ] If this is a new major version of the component, our team has stories created to upgrade all instances of the old component.
 Here are links to the stories:
   - add your story links here OR just write this is not a new major version